ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 Accuracy : 33% // Precision : 50% // Recall : 2%

+### Combine models

+One thing we also tried, but were not able to get a successful result is the combination of the different models.
+We build a combined predictive model that would extract the best score out of our models, but the app could not handle it and kept failing, due to the heavy computing.
+So, the way we decided to combine the models is by reproducing a dataset after each model and upload it to try it with another.

 ## Best model & AIcrowd <img src="https://raw.githubusercontent.com/ahusejn1/TeamApple_Big_Scale_Analytics/main/Documentation/aicrowd.png" width="25" height="25">

 In order to evaluate the different models mentioned above and to obtain a neutral level of precision without having modified any parameters, we based ourselves on the *AIcrowd* results of these models in order to make the final choice of the kept model.